Nules84/CI_PP2_ArtiQuiz/README.md

 # **Artiquiz
 ** <a name="top"></a>

 ArtiQuiz is a fun, exciting, general knowledge-based quiz game.
-The ArtiQuiz website's main goal is to provide the user with a pleasurable experience, one that's memorable and has great replay value.
+The ArtiQuizwebsite's main goal is to provide the user with a pleasurable experience, one that's memorable and has great replay value.
 ArtiQuiz is also intended to teach and educate users.
 It is hoped that people will walk away feeling like they've learnt something.
 ArtiQuiz is aimed at both adults and children alike.

-The idea for ArchiQuiz first originated from a group of friends gathering together every weekend to compete in a quiz night, hosted over [Zoom](https://zoom.us/), during the Covid-19 lockdown.
+The idea for ArtiQuiz first originated from a group of friends gathering together every weekend to compete in a quiz night, hosted over [Zoom](https://zoom.us/), during the Covid-19 lockdown.
 Each weekend, someone would create their own quiz, and each friend would battle it out to try and win the chance to host the next quiz.
-ArchiQuiz was created with this in mind; for friends and family to gather together and have fun during tough times.
+ArtiQuiz was created with this in mind; for friends and family to gather together and have fun during tough times.

 ---